ronipaul2021/C-Programming/README.md

-# 💻 C Programming Practice Repository
+# 💻 C Programming Practice

-Welcome to my **C Programming Practice**!
+Welcome to my **C Programming Practice Repository**!
 This collection of C programs was created as part of my learning and exploration of core concepts in the C language.
 The files here cover a wide variety of problems—from basic operations to more complex logic involving matrices, strings, stacks, and more.

 ---